Skip to content

 URL Filtering

-Control which URLs are logged using include and exclude patterns.
+Choose which request URIs are logged using include and exclude patterns.
+Both lists accept Java regular expressions.

 Exclude Patterns